bartroozendaal/fsarduino.com/_posts/2021-01-24-Waiting for the plasterboards.md

 Haven't made up my mind yet, about any of this...

 ## Update
 After some Googling I decided against building a keypad myself.
-There are some good alternatives off the shelf that will same me from some soldering.
+There are some good alternatives off the shelf that will save me from some soldering.

 ![Keypad](assets/keypad.jpg)